KQDing/KQDing.github.io/content/projects/_index.md

 <!-- by revealing how different cue modalities influence motor simulation processes. -->

 ### Network analysis of visual cortex dynamics
-I applied network analysis methods to characterize dynamic connectivity patterns in calcium imaging data from mouse visual cortex.
+I applied network analysis methods to characterize dynamic connectivity patterns in calcium imaging data from mouse visual cortex in collaboration with neuroscientists.
 This work demonstrates how network-based approaches can reveal large-scale neuronal dynamics across different cell types, with applications for understanding cortical circuit organization.